Discover Mammoth Cave National Park: Your Must-Have Guide

 Visiting Mammoth Cave in the Spring

 After a long, quiet winter, Mammoth Cave National Park starts to come alive in the Spring.
 The forest floor above the cave system starts to spring to life with colorful flowers.
 Young deer fawns start to explore their new home for the first time.
-And warmer temperatures allow visitors to enjoy more outdoor activities in the park and surrounding area.
+And warmer temperatures allow visitors to enjoy more outdoor activities in the park and the surrounding area.

 Visiting Mammoth Cave in the Summer

 The summer months of June through August are a great time for outdoor enthusiasts to visit Mammoth Cave National Park.
 This is the best time of year to get out on the river in a canoe or kayak to do some exploring.
-It is also a great time to hit the hiking trails within the park as the weather is typically very nice.
-With long days and nice weather, the options you have on things to do are seemingly endless.
+It is also a great time to hit the hiking trails within the park, as the weather is typically very nice.
+With long days and nice weather, the options you have for things to do are seemingly endless.

 Visiting Mammoth Cave in the Autumn

-The autumn can be an incredible time to visit Mammoth Cave National Park.
+Autumn can be an incredible time to visit Mammoth Cave National Park.
 With the leaves on the trees turning into a breathtaking combination of reds, oranges, and yellows, the park looks beautiful.
 And while nighttime temperatures can be chilly, the cooler daytime temperatures are welcomed by avid hikers.
 And below the surface, the number of visitors enjoying the cave tours remains high during the autumn months.

 Visiting Mammoth Cave in the Winter

 While temperatures can be quite cold in Mammoth Cave National Park in the winter, that doesn’t mean the park shuts down.
 On the contrary, it is a time of year that is great for enjoying other activities such as snowshoeing.
 And despite the colder temps, the park still offers cave tours throughout the winter season.
-If you don’t mind the cold, the quite solitude of the winter months can be a real treat for visitors.
+If you don’t mind the cold, the quiet solitude of the winter months can be a real treat for visitors.

 Average Temperature (°F)